Schools and Whole Grains

 Click here to see our database of Whole Grain Stamp products.
 Click on Foodservice if you'd like to zero in specifically on foods aimed at the foodservice market.

-Whether you're a school trying to bring more good whole grains to your kids, or a manufacturer trying to make the right whole grain products for schools, here's the information you need, to understand current and (likely) future federal requirements for whole grains in schools.
+Whether you're a school trying to bring more good whole grains to your kids, or a manufacturer trying to make the right whole grain products for schools, here's the information you need, to understand current and (likely) future federal requirements for whole grains in schools in the United States.

 3) Clarification of Corn Masa as a Whole Grain